gbif/pipelines/README.md

 - Use [Intellij IDEA COMMUNITY](https://www.jetbrains.com/idea/download/) (or better)
 - The project uses [Project Lombok](https://projectlombok.org/), please install [Lombok plugin for Intellij IDEA](https://plugins.jetbrains.com/plugin/6317-lombok-plugin).
-- The simplest way to have uniform code style is to use the [Google Java Format plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format).
 - Because project uses [Error-prone](https://code.google.com/p/error-prone) you may have issues during building process from IDEA, to avoid issues please install [Error-prone compiler integration plugin](https://plugins.jetbrains.com/plugin/7349-error-prone-compiler-integration) and allows to build project using [`error-prone java compiler`](https://code.google.com/p/error-prone) to catch common Java mistakes at compile-time.
 To use the compiler, go to _File | Settings | Compiler | `Java Compiler`_ and select `Javac with error-prone` in `Use compiler` box.
 - Add a custom parameter to avoid debug problem To use the compiler, go to _File | Settings | Compiler | Java Compiler | Additional command line parameters_ and add `-Xep:ParameterName:OFF`